The Saint (film series)

+Overview

 A few years after creating the character in 1928, Charteris was successful in getting RKO Radio Pictures interested in a film based on one of his books.
 The first, The Saint in New York, came in 1938 and was based on the 1935 novel of the same name.
-It starred Louis Hayward as Simon Templar and Jonathan Hale as Inspector Henry Farnack, the American counterpart to the British character, Chief inspector Claud Eustace Teal.
+It starred Louis Hayward as Simon Templar and Jonathan Hale as Inspector Henry Fernack, the American counterpart to the British character, Chief inspector Claud Eustace Teal.